Working conditions new and expectant mothers

 You need to limit the physical stress on a pregnant employee.
 If physical stress is unavoidable, you should limit the load:

-• the employee is allowed to lift a maximum of 10 kilos at a time
+- The employee is allowed to lift a maximum of 10 kilos at a time.

-Up to 6 months after giving birth, any work involving lifting, carrying, pulling and pushing objects should be slowly built up.
+Up to 6 months after giving birth, any work involving lifting, carrying, or pulling and pushing objects should be slowly built up.

 Pregnant employees may not perform tasks under environmental (atmospheric) pressure, such as diving and caisson work or underground mining.
 Or be subjected to environmental factors, such as:

-• vibrations of more than 0.25 m/s2
+- vibrations or shocks of more than 0.25 m/s2

-• ultrasonic sounds over 20 kHz and louder than 110dB
+- ultrasonic sounds over 20 kHz and louder than 110dB

-Working with hazardous substances and micro-organisms
+Hazardous substances and micro-organisms

 Expressing milk at work

 For the first 9 months after giving birth, you should give your employee time and opportunity to express milk or breastfeed.
-They should be able to do so as long and as often as needed (up to one quarter of the working time).
-You should make a room available for this end that is clean and quiet, and that can be locked from the inside.
+They should be able to do so often as needed and as long as needed, but no more than a quarter of the working day in total.
+The time spent on feeding or expressing milk during work counts as working time.
+You have to pay for this time.

 This article is related to: